adityapatil03/matching-engine/README.md

 The async (optional) argument in the latter command runs the matching engine in asynchronous mode where Trades are emitted (printed) asynchronously and so does not interrupt order matching and processing resulting in a better execution time.
 Here a new Thread would be running as TradeAsyncHandler.

-I strongly suggest to also use and try async execution option in addition.
+*I strongly suggest to also use and try async execution option in addition.

-Order Matching Class : The class LimitOrderBook.java contains main business logic for the order matching and processing.
+## Order Matching Class : The class LimitOrderBook.java contains main business logic for the order matching and processing.

 ## Performance benchmark
  The matching engine currently processes around **300,000 orders per second**.

-Bids / Asks Data Structure - I have used TreeSet in java to store the buy / sell orders.
+## Bids / Asks Data Structure
+ **TreeSet** has been used to store the buy / sell orders.
-TreeSet is based on the binary search tree and has time complexity of O(log n) to add or remove the elements while keeping the orders sorted as per price time priority.
+ TreeSet is based on the **binary search tree** and has **time complexity of O(log n)** to add or remove the elements while keeping the orders sorted as per **price time priority**.

-Tests : JUnit tests and validations are part of the deliverable. src/test/input contains various test files I have composed and tested.
+## Tests : JUnit tests and validations are part of the deliverable. src/test/input contains various test files I have composed and tested.